alguoo314/JASPER/README.md

 * Jellyfish version 2 or above (https://github.com/gmarcais/Jellyfish)
 * Biopython (https://biopython.org/)

+Note: This version of JASPER does not install Jellyfish.
+Please visit the repo "JASPER_integrated_release" for the automatic installation and binding of Jellyfish.

 ## Installation
 To install, please download the latest release tarball from the Releases section, and use "tar -xzf" to unpack the archive.
 Then cd to the resulting folder and run ./configure --prefix=$PWD && make install.
 For example:
 ```shell